 - When to Plant: After the season's last frost in the spring

-- USDA Zones: Annual plant; evergreen in zones 10 and 11
+- USDA Zones: Annual plant; perennial in zones 10 and 11

 - Sun Exposure: Full or part sun depending on the variety